 Your brand architecture is a framework that aligns product and service offerings with brand and business strategy — and the customer journey.
 It’s designed to organise and simplify your brand(s), creating consistency and clarity across channels.
 The goal of a brand architecture is to create a clear understanding of how customers perceive you as an organisation, what makes them want to do business with you, where they should go for various services or products within your portfolio—and how those services or products are different from one another.
 I’m the survivor of many brand architecture reviews.
 I believe a strong brand architecture is built from your audience’s point of view, not to represent your internal structures or power centres.
 That’s the key and should be your north star.
 But like many things in life – that’s easier said than done.

 No. I have an approach.
-In fact, blindly following a given style of work, whether verbal or visual design, is anathema to a genuinely differentiated brand.
+In fact, following a given style of work, whether verbal or visual design, is anathema to a genuinely differentiated brand.
 Yes, there are plenty of designers and consultants who have a house style and they may be a good choice for specific projects — and good luck to them.
 But if you ask me to repeat for you exactly what I have done for someone elsewhere, prepare for some tough questions ;-)

 Projects and problems to be solved come in all shapes and sizes, typically from a few weeks to a number of months.
 Building a brand is an ongoing process, so while the strategy, messaging, creative and design phases are critical, it is even more important to have a guiding set of principles to guide you on what is a constantly changing and iterative journey.
-As a startpoint — to run a strategy programme from interviews to signed-off strategy document usually takes about 3 months.
+As a startpoint — to run a strategy programme from interviews to signed-off strategy document usually takes about three months.

 Yes.
 More than half of my work is direct with companies (across both Consumer and B2B brands) and I have worked with major and upstart brands across brand strategy, new product development, brand naming, brand identity concepts and creating brand guidelines.